chingu-voyages/v10-geckos-team-14/README.md

 ## Project Status

-This application is in development and pending version 1.0 release.
+This application is in development and pending version 1.0.0-alpha release.

 ## Built with

 * HTML, CSS, Bootstrap, JavaScript, jQuery, EJS templating with NodeJS and Express
 * MongoDB with NodeJS Mongoose NPM package utilized for database management

-## Authors
+## Contributors

 ### Chingu Voyage 10 Team #14 🇮🇳 & 🇺🇸